 Is the city a place that people around the world are desperate to visit?

 Finally, focusing on 48 key cultural destinations, Time Out crunched the numbers to compile the definitive ranking of the world’s best cities right now.

-Don’t agree with our number one choice?
-Have your say by taking part in this year’s Time Out Index survey!
+Don’t agree with our ranking?
+Watch this space for your chance to take part in next year’s Time Out Index survey!